 This final section illustrates the application of our theory to a power system control problem.
 Our main objective is to work through the constructions presented in Section \ref{Sec:Linear-OSS-Solutions}, and to simultaneously illustrate the many sources of design flexibility within our proposed framework.
-In particular, we will show that several centralized and distributed frequency controllers proposed in the literature are recoverable as special cases of our framework.
-The following example also demonstrates that the robust feasible subspace property may hold even when the robust output subspace property fails.
+In particular, we will show that centralized and distributed frequency controllers proposed in the literature are recoverable as special cases of our framework.

 The dynamics of synchronous generators in a connected AC power network with $n$ buses and $n_{\rm t}$ transmission lines is modelled in a reduced-network framework by the \emph{swing equations}.
 The vectors of angular frequency (deviations from nominal) $\omega \in \real^{n}$ and real power flows $p \in \real^{n_{\rm t}}$ along the transmission lines obey the dynamic equations